How To Choose The Right Casket

 Particle board/cloth caskets are a highly economical alternative to the metal and wood varieties.

 Titan Casket is proud to offer the Titan Cloth, a sturdy particle board casket covered in an elegant decorative fabric.
-While less expensive than its metal and wood counterparts, the Titan Cloth provides an equally dignified, high quality casket as a loved one’s final resting place.
+While less expensive than its metal and wood counterparts, the Titan Cloth provides an equally dignified, high-quality casket as a loved one’s final resting place.

-Another design factor to take into consideration when buying a casket is the materials and design used for the interior of the casket.
+Another design factor to take into consideration when choosing a casket is the materials and design used for the interior of the casket.
 The two most popular materials used for the interior of a casket are crepe and velvet.
 Each fabric has its own distinct texture, which is used to compliment the exterior of the casket, as well as provide a comfortable and luxurious resting place for loved ones after they have passed.

-- Crepe is usually made from silk, wool, or a synthetic fiber which provides a distinctive crimped appearance.
+- Crepe is usually made from silk, wool, or synthetic fiber which provides a distinctive crimped appearance.
 This fabric is considered to be traditional and is often associated with mourning.

 - Velvet is usually made from synthetic or natural fibers in which cut threads are distributed to provide a soft, thick, even feel from the fabric.

-Half Couch vs. Full Couch
+Half Couch Vs. Full Couch

 - Half couch refers to a lid that is split into two pieces and allows for a display of the upper body while keeping the lower body covered.
 The half couch is by far the more popular style of casket lids.

 - Full couch refers to a lid that is one solid piece.
 This style showcases the full body when the casket is open.